 It’s possible to get a bus from London to Oxford too.
-It takes slightly longer at about 2 hours but it will more often than not be cheaper than the train with prices starting from £5.00 each way through National Express.
+It takes slightly longer at about 2 hours but it will more often than not be cheaper than the train with prices starting from £5.00 each way through The Train Line too.
 I would definitely check both train and bus options though as the bus may actually be more expensive if you are looking to go within the next few days!

 1 – Brunch at The Handle Bar Cafe & Kitchen